abryu/Build-a-Web-Search-Engine/WebParser(Python)/README.md

 ### How many words are identified from the training set
 * There are totally 7646 words be identified in the training set.

-### Present and discuss top 200 most frequent words identified
+### Present and discuss top 200 most frequent words identified:

 For Training Set:

 comput    (1116),
 page    (812),
 scienc    (726),